muaaz-ur-habibi/G-Scraper/README.md

   -In here you are presented with 3 text boxes: one for the element name, one for the attribute to specify (OPTIONAL) and one for the attribute value (OPTIONAL).<br>
   -So if you want to scrape a div with class of text-box, in the HTML of the webpage it would look like: div class="text-box".
 Here, "div" is the element name, "class" is the element attribute, "text-box" is the attribute value.<br>
   -Once you have entered the element, you must then select the URL/site this element belongs to from the URLs you added in the previous step.<br>
   -Finally click on the "+" button and its added.
 Note: if there are multiple elements with the same properties you specified, the script will scrape all their data.
-Note 2: it is possible you to only specify the element name, nothing else; this will scrape all the elements of that tag<br><br>
+Note 2: it is possible you to only specify the element name, nothing else; this will scrape all the elements of that tag<br>
+-Note: In order to obtain the necessary info about an element, you will have to inspect it.
+Just right click on the element, select 'Inspect' then you will be presented with the HTML of the element.
+Use the info in the HTML to scrape it<br><br>

   <b>STEP 3: Specifying Request Parameters</b><br>
   -Add the web request parameters/payloads to send with your request.<br>